Home, Tweet Home: Plot

-Tweety is washing in the park birdbath and singing "I'm Looking Over a Four Leaf Clover."
+Tweety is washing in the park birdbath and singing "I'm Looking Over a Four Leaf Clover".
 Not far off there are some gentlemen seated on a park bench reading their papers.
-Sylvester is sitting among them and peering through a peephole in the newspaper, inches near Tweety.
-As Tweety notices Sylvester attempting to capture him after initially mistaking his tongue for a towel, Tweety utters his famous catchphrase of "I twat I taw a puddy tat," rushes off and Sylvester chases him round and round a fountain before running toward a little toddler girl on a bike wagon.
+Sylvester is sitting among them and, peering through a peephole in the newspaper, inches near Tweety.
+As Tweety notices Sylvester attempting to capture him after initially mistaking his tongue for a towel, Tweety utters his famous catchphrase of "I tawt I taw a puddy tat," rushes off and Sylvester chases him round and round a fountain before running toward a little toddler girl on a bike wagon.
 Tweety rushes into Lillian, the toddler's nanny, and gains her sympathy to protect him from Sylvester.
 She scolds the cat, saying he ought to be ashamed of himself for attacking a poor helpless feathered creature.
-She then bops him with her umbrella handle, calling him a beast, coward, bully, and "Schmoe," with Tweety adding, "Yeah, shame on you, picking on poor wittle helpwess cweatures wike me.
+She then bops him with her umbrella handle, calling him a beast, coward, bully, and "Schmoe", with Tweety adding, "Yeah, shame on you, picking on poor wittle helpwess cweatures wike me.
 You ought to be ashamed of yourself, bad ol' putty tat!"
 Having had enough, Sylvester shamefully and angrily walks away.

-Sylvester is undeterred however as while Lillian and Tweety are engrossed in reading Lillian's book "Amber" (based on her reactions, it may be based on "Forever Amber"), the cat swaps places with the toddler and wails to have the "pretty birdy."
+Sylvester is undeterred however as while Lillian and Tweety are engrossed in reading Lillian's book "Amber" (based on her reactions, it may be based on "Forever Amber"), the cat swaps places with the toddler and wails to have the "pretty birdy".
 Lillian complies, but when Sylvester puts Tweety in his mouth (after unleashing an evil cackle as he shoves him in) Lillian, believing Sylvester to be the toddler, puts Sylvester across her lap and spanks him, scolding him, "How many times do I have to tell you not to put things in your mouth!?"
 A freed Tweety also spanks Sylvester for trying to eat him.